laminlabs/lamindb/docs/track.md

 execute_via: python
 ---

-# Manage notebooks, scripts & workflows
+# Track notebooks, scripts & workflows

 This guide walks from tracking data lineage in a notebook to tracking parameters in workflows.